 SECTION 1: POLICY PURPOSE

 The purpose of this Policy is to establish a uniform purchasing policy for the City of Greenfield, Indiana.
 This policy reflects the City’s objective to promote and encourage accountability, fiscal responsibility, and ethical behavior.
-It further aims to ensure that purchases made by the City are conducted in accordance with federal, state and local law, as well as policies enacted by governing boards or the Mayor.
+It further aims to ensure that purchases made by, or contracts entered into by the City are conducted in accordance with federal, state and local law, as well as policies enacted by governing boards or the Mayor.

 SECTION 2: POLICY SCOPE

-This policy applies to purchases made by the City of Greenfield government (“the City”) and that are within the City’s control and made pursuant to the public purchasing provisions of Section 5-22-3-3 of the Indiana Code.
-These are purchases that are estimated to cost between $10,000 and $150,000 and over.
+This policy applies to purchases made by the City of Greenfield government (“the City”) and that are within the City’s control and made pursuant to the public purchasing provisions of Section 5-22-3-3, 5-22-8-3 and 36-1-12-4 of the Indiana Code.
+These are purchases that are estimated to cost between $150,000 and $300,000 and over.
 Exceptions to this policy include “routine materials, repairs to equipment, emergency” or any other item as approved by the Mayor.
-In most cases, this policy will not include public infrastructure construction projects.
-This policy applies to the purchasing of ongoing consumables, durable goods and services, except for qualifications based selection services.
+This policy applies to the purchasing of ongoing consumables, durable goods and services, and public works projects.

 SECTION 3: POLICY GOALS